MorganKryze/ConsoleAppVisuals/.github/CONTRIBUTING.md

 For the pre-release suffix, we use the following conventions:

-- -alpha: Alpha release, typically used for work-in-progress and experimentation.
+- -alpha: Alpha release, typically used for work-in-progress and experimentation (No tests or docs at this point)
-- -beta: Beta release, typically one that is feature complete for the next planned release, but may contain known bugs.
+- -beta: Beta release, typically one that is feature complete for the next planned release, but may contain known bugs (No docs at this point)
-- -rc: Release candidate, typically a release that's potentially final (stable) unless significant bugs emerge.
+- -rc: Release candidate, typically a release that's potentially final (stable) unless significant bugs emerge (contains tests and docs)

 ### Testing Conventions